bytemaster/bytemaster.github.io/_posts/2015-12-31-Mutual-Aid-Society.md

 will go toward charity.
 It is through charitable help that a society can prove its effectiveness at helping others and gain new members.
 Word will quickly spread to anyone suffering from a qualified event that they should attempt to get help.

+### Public Identity

+Making all society memberships public is bound to be contraversial.
+The Blockchain has no direct means of enforcing this particular rule.
+Some societies may opt instead to allow registering a membership under a salted hash of an individual's name.
+In this way the identity (salt + name) only needs to be revealed at the time a claim is filed.
+Identity is ultimately a necessary requirement to prevent fraud whereby multiple people share one membership.

+It is my opinion that encouraging public membership in these societies is the best way to ensure that all such societies maintain and encourage the highest moral standards.
+No society should be attempted (or supported) that encourages harm to others.

 ## Summary

 This post was a brief introduction into how a MAS could be implemented on a blockchain.
 In a future post I will go into details